 There are a few aspects of this one that can affect how people view your house.

 - Clutter/Cleanliness – Make sure you clean your house thoroughly and declutter everything before showing it.
-Nobody wants to see your junk.
+Nobody wants to see junk.
 They also want to imagine what it would be like for them to live there, not see how you live there now.

 - Curb appeal – Does the inside of your house look immaculate and yet the front yard and fence look like you haven’t been to your house in years?
 This could cause serious issues with getting your house sold.
 Do yourself a favor – first impressions are a big deal.
 Spend some time on the front of the house, so that you can sell your house more quickly.